brianmaierjr/long-haul/pages/dl_1_neural_networks.md

 We can now compute the cell state $$z$$ by calculating:
 $$z=w^T \cdot x$$

 This cell state needs to go through an **activation function** first before it can be used for classification.
-We will see why we need an activation function and what activation functions there are.
+We will see later why we need an activation function and what activation functions there are.
 For now, let's just use the **Sigmoid** function which is defined as:

 $$
 \begin{equation}